sages-pl/src-python/docs/sonarqube/3-cicd/3e-ai.md

 adds a layer of intelligence that can improve code quality at a deeper level, making the process faster, smarter, and more reliable.

-## Key Concepts of AI Integration in SonarQube

-### 1. AI-Powered Rule Suggestions
+## 1. AI-Powered Rule Suggestions

 SonarQube leverages AI to offer intelligent suggestions for rules based on the patterns seen in real-world codebases.
 This allows SonarQube to recommend additional or custom quality rules tailored to the project, thereby improving the relevance of the analysis results.

-### 2. Machine Learning for Bug and Vulnerability Detection
+## 2. Machine Learning for Bug and Vulnerability Detection

 AI can be used to improve the detection of **bugs** and **vulnerabilities** by learning from historical code patterns.
 AI models can analyze codebases